hex-a-dec/qasaba/README.md

 ## [*] Overview

 Qasaba is a minimalist command-and-control (C2) project that combines cross-platform agents developed in Golang and a multi-client server made in Python.
 Communications between the server and agents is carried out using TLS.
-The Python server comes with an agent generation feature for Windows and Linux.
+The C2 server comes with an agent generation feature for Windows and Linux.

 ### Philosophy